-The arrival of Michael John LaChiusa’s Hello Again in theatres across the U.S. is a major milestone for the theatre community and its fans.
-The indie film and its impressive cast of stars signifies a sea change in terms of how producers, major stars, and movie theatre franchises across the U.S. believe in the viability of musicals on film—especially rare works like LaChiusa’s 1993 Off-Broadway musical Hello Again.
+The arrival of Michael John LaChiusa’s Hello Again in theatres across the U.S. was a major milestone for the theatre community and its fans.
+The indie film and its impressive cast signified a sea change in terms of how producers, major stars, and movie theatre franchises across the U.S. believe in the viability of musicals on film—especially rare works like LaChiusa’s 1993 Off-Broadway musical Hello Again.
+Now the film is available to stream on Amazon Prime.

-Director Tom Gustafson and screenwriter Cory Krueckeberg, the award-winning collaborators known for the romantic 2007 LGBT film musical Were the World Mine, have taken what many would consider a risky and non-commercial niche work and adapted it for film.
+Director Tom Gustafson and screenwriter Cory Krueckeberg, the award-winning collaborators known for the romantic 2007 LGBTQ+ film musical Were the World Mine, took what many would consider a risky and non-commercial niche work and adapted it for film.

 “The original cast was a who’s who.
 Even our understudies went on to have great success.
 Bob Stillman and Elizabeth Ward Land, Pamela Isaacs, Saundra Santiago—who replaced Donna Murphy.
 Donna opened the show for us, but she had just been cast in Passion.
 They were all so brilliant.
 Even in workshops we had amazing people, like Jane Krakowski.”